 The purpose of this celebration and these nominations is to acknowledge that the UNC Charlotte community is filled with women who embody the richness of internationalism and we would like to recognize these individuals for their contributions to UNC Charlotte and the world.

 No accomplishment is too small, no experience insignificant.

 Please take the time to nominate those whose every day actions deserve distinction.
-All nominees will be recognized at the ceremony.

 Learn more about International Women's Day.